 A VPN is an essential tool for iPad users concerned about privacy, or looking to access foreign media such as Netflix or BBC iPlayer abroad.
-Here, we round up the best iPad VPN apps to help you find one that suits your needs.
+We help you find the best VPN to suit your needs in our round-up of VPN apps for iPad.

 If a VPN is what you’re looking for, you’ll find one here.
 We’ve tested all of these VPN services and would recommend them.